onemorebsmith/kaspa-stratum-bridge/README.md

-## issues have been report with miners freezing using bzminer 11.1.0

 # Kaspa Stratum Adapter

 This is a lightweight daemon that allows mining to a local (or remote) kaspa node using stratum-base miners.